 - Other defined contribution plans

-Even though Roth 401(k), Roth 403(b) and Roth 457(b) plans are listed as subject to RMDs, the Secure Act 2.0 removed that requirement and beginning in 2024 RMDs from those qualified Roth plans will be eliminated.
+*Even though Roth 401(k), Roth 403(b) and Roth 457(b) plans are listed as subject to RMDs, that requirement will be eliminated in 2024.

 How the SECURE Act 2.0 changed the RMD rules